Directed By: Richard C. Sarafian

 Trivia: The movie was filmed in rural Union County, Tennessee

-Here’s an interesting discovery: Lolly-Madonna XXX (aka Fire in the Meadow), a film directed by Richard C. Sarafian (Vanishing Point) that features one hell of a cast.
+Here’s an interesting discovery: Lolly Madonna XXX (aka Fire in the Meadow), a film directed by Richard C. Sarafian (Vanishing Point) that features one hell of a cast.

-That said, Lolly-Madonna XXX does have its quieter moments as well; though she’s being held against her will, Roonie falls in love with Zack, who we discover had been married before (his wife Lyda Jo, portrayed in flashbacks by Kathy Watts, was killed in a tragic accident, one that caused a rift to develop between Laben and his oldest son Thrush).
-There’s even a bit of tenderness that immediately follows one of the film’s most disturbing scenes: Pap Gutshall’s wife Elspeth (Tresa Hughes) does her best to comfort the couple’s only daughter (Joan Goodfellow) after she’s been raped by two of the Feather boys.
+That said, Lolly Madonna XXX does have its quieter moments.
+Though being held against her will, Roonie falls in love with Zack, who we discover had been married before.
+His late wife Lyda Jo, played in flashbacks by Kathy Watts, was killed in a tragic accident, one that caused a rift to develop between Laben and his oldest son Thrush (who Laben blamed for the girl's death).
+Not only that, Lyda Jo was the daughter of Pap Gutshall!
+The flashbacks with Lyda Jo feature happier times for both families, when everyone seemed to get along

 1 comment: